Which Trucking Companies Have the Most Accidents?

 However, where there are benefits, there are also burdens.
 With so many big trucks on the road, there are bound to be accidents.
 And when a semi-truck is involved in a crash, the consequences can be horrendous.

-But have you ever wondered if some companies are involved in more collisions than others?
+But have you ever wondered what trucking company has the most accidents?
 Is there any way to find out the safety record of a trucking company?
 In this article, we’ll answer those questions.

 Is There a Way to Check the Safety History of Individual Interstate Trucking Companies?